koiosdigital/protobufs/docs/PROTOCOL.md

 To add new device types or commands:

 1. Create new proto file in appropriate subdirectory
-2. Assign a unique `message_id` (see Ringbahn ID table below) and reserve it in firmware
-3. Add corresponding `.options` file for nanopb
+2. Add corresponding `.options` file for nanopb
-4. Update documentation (README + this file) with the new ID and payload description
+3. Update documentation (README + this file) with the new message descriptions

 ### Breaking Changes